wayneeseguin/graft/doc/operators.md

 The `(( awsparam ))` operator will let you pull a value from [AWS SSM Parameter Store](awsparamstore) at merge time.
-Specify the parameter store path in one or more arguments that will be joined to form the whole path and spruce will fetch it for you.
+Specify the parameter store path in one or more arguments that will be joined to form the whole path and graft will fetch it for you.
 Optionally you may pass `?key=...` to extract a sub-key where the parameter store value is valid JSON or YAML.

 [Example][awsparam-example]